 Seamless transition to adult care

 We form close relationships with our patients and families.
-When young adults (generally ages 18 to 22) are ready to transfer their care to an adult provider team, we offer a seamless transition to adult-side of our HTC located at Brigham and Women's and Faulker Hospitals.
-We enable people with bleeding disorders and their families to manage the illness as independently as possible to lead more normal, healthy lives.
+When young adults (generally ages 18 to 22) are ready to transfer their care to an adult provider team, we offer a seamless transition to adult-side of our HTC located at Brigham and Women's and Brigham and Women's Faulkner hospitals.
+We enable individuals with bleeding disorders and their families to manage their health as independently as possible.

 Bleeding disorders services

 We offer treatment for hemophilia A and B, von Willebrand disease, and rare factor deficiencies.
 Patients are offered full-service outpatient and hospital services.

 Our model of patient care is designed to provide integrated, multidisciplinary care to patients of all ages and their families.
 By emphasizing early diagnosis and intervention to prevent disease complications, our specialists create a positive impact on the health, lifestyle, and long-term well-being of people with bleeding and clotting disorders.

 We have a dedicated team of care specialists who serve as a helpful resource between clinic visits.
 Hematology providers are available to answer your questions 24 hours a day, seven days a week.

 Counseling and support

 Our social workers are expert resources for emotional counseling, financial assistance, school and work advocacy, crisis intervention, and referrals to pertinent community resources.